Information for term Teach In Spain Program

 School placements are located in the Region of Madrid, in urban and suburban areas up to 120 minutes away from the city center.
 Teachers arrange their own housing, so they can choose to live near their schools, or commute from further away, giving everyone the option of living in the city center.

 CIEE wants all our participants to feel welcomed, supported, and empowered to succeed while teaching abroad.
-Local CIEE staff have provided details about cultural attitudes that teachers with specific identities might encounter in Madrid.
+To that end, we've gathered information from local teams and perspectives from former CIEE teachers and others about conditions and cultural attitudes that teachers with specific identities might encounter abroad.
+We hope those resources are informative and helpful.

 Please note: because of the Spanish visa process, it is not possible to plan other international travel in the three months before your program begins.
 Plan to be in your home country during that time.